-- 13.01 (b) The balance of the teaching assignments available will be posted by the unit on the unit web site at least three months prior to the commencement of the fall term, at least three months prior to the spring term, and at least two months prior to the commencement of the summer session subject to Article 13.03 - Emergent Needs. - (c) The posting will include: - (i) A request for expressions of interest for sessional assignments. - (ii) Identification of the appointments as within the CUPE 4163 (Component 3) Sessional Lecturers certification. - (iii) Identification of the courses and/or sections that may be available. - (iv) Specification of the anticipated date by which employment decisions will be made. - (v) The following statement.
-"The University of Victoria is an equity employer and encourages applications from women, persons with disabilities, visible minorities, aboriginal peoples, people of all sexual orientations and genders, and others who may contribute to the further diversification of the University". - (vi) A statement that the University reserves the right to fill additional teaching assignments from the pool of applicants for this posting. - (d) The Posting may indicate that positions are subject to funding and or enrolment criteria. - (e) Normally, the stated deadline for expressing interest in a sessional assignment will be two to four weeks from the date of posting.
-Under no circumstances shall the posting period be for less than two weeks. - (f) All expressions of interest must be submitted in writing to the unit administrator in accordance with the requirements as stated in the posting. - (g) Continuing Sessionals may submit expressions of interest, and these will be considered with the expressions of interest from other qualified applicants.
-Any work given to a Continuing employee through the posting provisions does not increase the obligation noted in (a) above. - (h) The academic unit will take reasonable steps to confirm appointments prior to commencement of the academic term.
+- (a) The administrator annually determines the teaching assignments that may be available for Sessional Lecturers under this Collective Agreement.
+The administrator then makes teaching assignments to Continuing Sessional Lecturers, graduate students and postdoctoral fellows (reference Article 24.06).
+In making assignments to Continuing Sessional Lecturers_the administrator: - (i) takes into account what the Continuing Sessional Lecturer has previously taught satisfactorily - (ii) takes reasonable steps to offer to the Continuing Sessional Lecturer, over the course of the assignment year, his or her academic unit allocation calculated under the terms of the agreement. - 13.1 (b) After making the determinations in (a) the administrator may directly appoint a Term Sessional Lecturer to the courses(s) they have satisfactorily taught at least once a year in three (3) of the last four (4) years or post those teaching assignments.
+The administrator will ensure that the decision to post is not arbitrary, discriminatory or made in bad faith.
+If the Term Sessional Lecturer has satisfactorily taught a course at least once a year in three (3) of the last four (4) years and is not directly appointed to the course, the Administrator will advise them in writing of the reason for this decision. - (c) The posting will include: - (i) a request for expressions of interest for sessional assignments. - (ii) identification of the appointments as within the CUPE 4163 (Component 3) Sessional Lecturers certification. - (iii) identification of the courses and/or sections that may be available. - (iv) specification of the anticipated date by which employment decisions will be made. - (v) a statement that the University is an equity employer and encourages diversification, and - (vi) a statement that the University reserves the right to fill additional teaching assignments from the pool of applicants for this posting.

+- (d) The posting may indicate that positions are subject to funding and or enrolment criteria. - (e) Normally, the stated deadline for expressing interest in a sessional assignment will be two to four weeks from the date of posting.
+Under no circumstances shall the posting period be for less than two weeks. - (f) All expressions of interest must be submitted in writing to the unit administrator in accordance with the requirements as stated in the posting. - (g) Continuing Sessional Lectures may submit expressions of interest, and these will be considered with the expressions of interest from other qualified applicants.
+Any work given to a Continuing employee through the posting provisions does not increase the obligation noted in (a) above. - (h) The academic unit will confirm appointments wherever possible at least three (3) months prior to commencement of the academic term.

-13.02 Assignment Procedures
+13.2 Assignment Procedures

 - (a) Each unit's assignment selection criteria will include the qualifications and ability of the candidate(s) based on relevant education and professional experience and teaching effectiveness. - (b) The unit administrator will be responsible for selection decisions.
 He or she will ensure selection decisions are consistent with the criteria set out above, and will ensure these decisions are not arbitrary, discriminatory, or in bad faith.
-Once the unit administrator makes the selection decision, she or he shall provide the appointed sessional with the course schedule.

-13.02 (c) Employees who have previously taught the same or substantially similar course(s) for which they have submitted expressions of interest and are not reassigned to teach that course may request an interview with the administrator to discuss the appointment decision.
+Once the unit administrator makes the selection decision, she or he shall provide the appointed Sessional Lecturer with the course schedule. - (c) Employees who have previously taught the same or substantially similar course(s) for which they have submitted expressions of interest and are not re-assigned to teach that course may request an interview with the administrator to discuss the appointment decision.
 Employees shall have the right to be accompanied by a Union representative.

-13.03 Emergent Needs
+13.3 Emergent Needs